MaxMLgh/YOLO_tutorial/README.md

 - [yolov4-tiny](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.weights) (24MB)(already in the folder 'net')

 # How to run
-Make sure you are in yolo_tutorial repository (and your venv yolo_tutorial is activated for anaconda instalation).
+Make sure you are the in yolo_tutorial repository (and your venv yolo_tutorial is activated for anaconda installation).
 Type 'jupyter notebook' in cmd and notebook will open in your browser.
 You can run cells using Shift+Enter.
-If you want to use camera detection make sure you have it pluged in.
+If you want to use camera detection make sure you have it plugged in.